Research

 Reconfigureable Gridshell Display

-Sofia Wyetzner and Wing-Sum Law, and Sean Follmer
+Sofia Wyetzner, Wing-Sum Law, and Sean Follmer

 Video of the curved line display generating a shape that has a peak and a valley.